Project summary

 Future plans

 May 2021- April 2022: second round of patient and HCP interviews (phase 1a) The preparations of phase 1B started in May 2021.
-Since August 2021 recruitment of phase 1B is open: 22 sites open.
-We plan to open recruitment of phase 1B of 6 new sites in Spring.
-A second round of recruitment will start (4 site and more sites will follow).
-4 sites only participated with HCPs.
+Since August 2021 recruitment of phase 1B is open: 36 sites open.
+We started with recruitment of patients by two patient organizations.
+A second round of recruitment will start (17 sites have included extra patients)

 For patients

 Symptoms and side effects of sarcoma and its treatment(s) may have an impact on a patient’s well-being.
 However, there is currently no way to measure quality of life specifically in sarcoma patients.
 We would like to find out how the diagnosis with a sarcoma has affected patients physically, socially and emotionally in order to develop a questionnaire about quality of life and symptom burden for sarcoma patients.
 This questionnaire will allow future research to understand the patient’s perspective on how the disease and treatments affect their lives.
-We aim to recruit approximately 630 patients internationally and conduct interviews and ask patients to complete and rate questionnaires.

 Publications